 Policy development to support social innovation was the primary focus of the Brussels meeting.
-My contribution centered on human development and international development agendas such as the UN Sustainable Development Goals (SDGs), spiced with a little bit of new technologies here and there.
+My contribution centered on human development and international development agendas such as the UN Sustainable Development Goals (SDGs), spiced with a few new technologies here and there.

 Indeed, this is not sufficient.
-Perhaps more important is to link at the local level social innovation initiatives and projects to traditional development areas such poverty alleviation, democratic governance, conflict and crises, gender, etc. These areas are not only well-established but also run programmes and projects, some quite large, that could directly benefit from social innovation and have increased impact on the ground.
-Synergies here will make a considerable difference to stakeholders and beneficiaries, and improve human development in the medium term.
+Perhaps more important is to link at the local level social innovation initiatives and projects to traditional development areas such as poverty alleviation, democratic governance, conflict and crises, gender, etc. These areas are well-established and run programs and projects, some quite large, that could directly benefit from social innovation and have an increased impact on the ground.
+Synergies here will make a considerable difference to stakeholders and beneficiaries and improve human development in the medium term.
 Social innovation is not a goal itself.
 Instead, it should be seen as an enabler that can add real value if harnessed strategically.

-Private goods have a very different logic from public goods as they can by default generate revenue and profits.
-In the case of micro-credit, micro-lenders have to pay interest on loans that cover costs and includes revenue for the lender.
+Private goods have a very different logic from public goods as they can generate revenue and profits by default.
+In the case of micro-credit, micro-lenders have to pay interest on loans that cover costs and include revenue for the lender.
 Sustaining such initiatives is thus much more feasible as financial gains are embedded in the equation.
 This is not the case for public goods.
-This is a crucial distinction that social innovators should keep in mind when designing and implementing projects and initiatives.
+This is a crucial distinction that social innovators should consider when designing and implementing projects and initiatives.

 The other big elephant in the social innovation room is scalability.
-Looking back at the evolution of the Grameen initiative shows that the project did not scale in spite of concerted efforts, both nationally and internationally.
-The same can be said about Kenya’s M-Pesa which has undoubtedly been more successful.
-No doubt this is a complicated issue which, it must be said, is not exclusive to social innovation.
+Looking back at the evolution of the Grameen initiative shows that the project did not scale despite concerted efforts, both nationally and internationally.
+The same can be said about Kenya’s M-Pesa, which has undoubtedly been more successful.
+No doubt, this is a complicated issue which, it must be said, is not exclusive to social innovation.
 As a matter of fact, most development projects have a hard time scaling up.
 This is not just a financial issue.
 In addition to cross-sectoral synergies, scalability will demand concerted efforts across actors and increased involvement and project ownership by local stakeholders, among others.